 Global Citizenship Education is an integrated approach to teaching and learning that develops a sense of belonging to a broader community and common humanity.
 It includes education for human rights, peace, multicultural communities and sustainable development.

 Global Citizenship Education develops student understanding of the UN 2030 Global Goals for Sustainable Development and empowers students to be active citizens in a complex and uncertain world.

 How to Enter

-The entry form for Primary teachers is available as both a PDF and a Microsoft Word document.
+The entry form for Primary teachers is available as a Microsoft Word document.

-The entry form for Secondary teachers is available as both a PDF and a Microsoft Word document.
+The entry form for Secondary teachers is available as a Microsoft Word document.

 This entry form and supporting attachments (up to three documents) must be submitted electronically and received at firstname.lastname@example.org no later than 5pm Thursday 12 September 2019.